omarkamal10/easygenerator-task/frontend/README.md

 ## API Communication

 The frontend communicates with the backend API through:
-- Development: Vite's built-in proxy
+- Development: Vite's built-in proxy which helps in CORS related concerns and Axios